 Offers a wide variety of English as a Second Language (ESL) programs for non-native English speakers.
 Our full-time programs include 12-week English for Academic Purposes, a 13-week Business Internship Program, and short-term Canadian English Experience (Winter) and Canadian English Experience (Summer) programs.
+Socio-cultural activities and trips outside Kingston provide further opportunity for learning about Canadian culture and practicing English.
 In addition, the School offers tailored programs for groups and institutions.
 Some information is available in French, Spanish, Portuguese, Japanese, Korean, Chinese, and Arabic.

 Islamic Society of Kingston